GlobalTester/org.globaltester.dev/com.hjp.releng/doc/setupEnv.md

 We use Maven as primary build tool so you will find a maven POM file within almost every project.
 In order to build specific projects change to the appropriate directory and build them with `mvn clean verify`
 This should work for all `*.releng` projects that build the specific products.
-The project `com.hjp.releng` builds all products in one build (but is only appropriate if you really have access to all products, which you most probable won`t have unless you work at HJP).
+The project `com.hjp.releng` builds all products in one build (but is only appropriate if you really have access to all products, which you most probable won't have unless you work at HJP).

 Setup Eclipse
 -------------